dhh1128/cfa/README.md

 ### Shared Stem

 A variation on sidecars is to associate files by giving their name a common __stem__, varying only in the extension portion.
 The stem of a filename is the portion before the first `.` character.
-Digital cameras and related software often uses this strategy &mdash; saving `.raw` + `.tiff`, or `.heic` + `.jpg` versions of each photo as associated pairs.
+Digital cameras and related software often uses this strategy &mdash; saving `.raw` + `.tiff` or `.heic` + `.jpg` versions of each photo as associated pairs.

 ![shared stem CFA](shared-stem-cfa.png)